-In a foetus self-consciouness develops slowly.
-In a similar manner a cosmic consciousness might accompany the birth of the material outer shell, like a matrix.
+In a foetus self-consciousness develops slowly.
+In a similar manner a cosmic consciousness might develop along with the material outer shell like a matrix.
 Living organisms have a diffused self-consciousness which makes them defend themselves and procreate.
-Evolution develops supposedly only by natural selection and adaptation.
+Evolution develops supposedly only by natural selection.

-If one transposes this function to our species one might speculate that man may be a metamorphosed chimpanzee.
-What makes man human and different from apes is not only the size of the brain but also the development of human features like creativity, language, humor, humanity and impersonal love.
+If one transposes this function to our species one might speculate that man may be a metamorphosed ape.
+What makes man human and different from apes is not only the size of the brain but also the development of human features like creativity, language, humour, humanity and impersonal love.
 This infers that there is still an ape in us: our instincts.
 These have made the ape survive.
 We are in the intermediary stage.
-The chimpanzee in us rules still to a great extent our behaviour in sex, violence, jealousy, herd instinct, ego´sm, and the whole collection of human vices that makes life on earth miserable.
+The ape in us rules still to a great extent our behaviour in sex, violence, jealousy, herd instinct, egoism, and the whole collection of human vices that makes life on earth miserable to our fellowmen.
 Yet we should be thankful that we have ape instincts for they have raised us to the human beings stage.
-The true man still has to come out of our ego shell.
-If he does, the result will be a new man governed by spiritual values as compassion, altru´sm, love, inu´tion, humanity and creativity.
+The true man still has to come out of its ego shell.
+If he does the result will be a new man governed by spiritual values as compassion, altru´sm, love, intu´tion, humanity.
 Qualities that we already value highly.
 Moreover other faculties may evolve in us that are not recognized by science nowadays: telepathy, clairvoyance, psychic powers such as healing.
-These extraordinary properties have been reported all through history, although science does not recognize them as they are not repeatable.
+These extraordinary properties have been reported all through history, although science does not recognise them.